jiaweixu3/Mobile-Application-FoodManager/README.md

 ### **Project Information**

-Our [Team Contract](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Team-Contract) includes details on how we will work together.
+Our [Team Contract](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Team-Contract) explains how the team is expected to work together.

-Our [Project Proposal](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Project-Proposal) includes details about the project structure
+Our [Project Proposal](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Project-Proposal) describes the main goals and structure of the project.

-Our [Team Meeting Minutes](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Meeting-Minutes) includes details about what was discussed in each of the meetings
+Our [Team Meeting Minutes](https://git.uwaterloo.ca/j2mascar/mobileapplications/-/wikis/Meeting-Minutes) summarize what was discussed in each meeting.

 ### **User Guide**